Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 ##Deliverables

-* A pdf containing your final output image and a brief summary of your solution
+* A pdf containing
+  * your final output image(s)
+  * a brief summary of your solution
-* List some advantages and disadvantages of the PPM format for general use.
+  * your opinion on a few pros/cons of the PPM format
 * Your .c file (with your name and date in a comment in the top).
 * Do not submit IDE project/solution files, or the compiled binary.